alexrosenthal1098/HexagonalReversi/docs/README.txt

     KEY COMPONENTS
-Model - Represents the state of the game by providing the state of the board, current player,
+model - Represents the state of the game by providing the state of the board, current player,
         scores of players, and if the game is over.
 Also enforces the rules of the game and performs player actions on the board.
-The model is the heart of the program and is what performs the logic involved in the game itself.
-View - A representation of the board that allows us to see the state of the model visually.
-The
-       view does not further the playing of the game, it simply observes the model and displays its current state.
+The model is the heart of the program and is what performs the logic involved in the game itself. view - A representation of the board that allows us to see the state of the model visually.
+The view does not further the playing of the game, it simply observes the model and displays its current state.
 Players - Without players, there would be no way to play the game other than hard coding moves,